Olson's 10th-inning slam lifts A's over Angels | Sports-Games

 Two of the walks came back to bite him in the fourth, when Albert Pujols and Castro drew consecutive free passes with one out.
 Pujols eventually came around on Brian Goodwin's two-out single that opened the scoring.
 The A's drew even on Laureano's one-out solo home run in the bottom of the fourth.
 The 441-foot blast into the left field bleachers came after left-hander Andrew Heaney had retired the first 10 Oakland batters in order.

 Heaney was pulled two outs into the fifth inning, having given up just the one run and two hits.
-He struck out six and did not walk a batter. --Field Level Media
+He struck out six and did not walk a batter.
+Robles took the loss for the Angels after pitching 1 1/3 innings and giving up three runs (two earned) on one hit. --Field Level Media

 ALSO READ